-On this day in 1779, Americans led by General “Mad Anthony” Wayne launch an attack.
-They would take back the fort at Stony Point, a fort that had been lost to the British mere weeks earlier.
+On this day in 1779, General “Mad Anthony” Wayne launches an attack in New York.
+He and his men would take back the fort at Stony Point, which had been lost to the British mere weeks earlier.

-George Washington had drafted the original plan of attack.
-His plan exploited a flaw in the fortifications, and it called for the attack to be made in the middle of the night—an unusually difficult time to attack.
+George Washington himself had drafted the original plan of attack, then tasked Wayne with carrying it out.
+Washington’s plan exploited a flaw in the fortifications, and it called for the attack to be made in the middle of the night—an unusually difficult time to attack.
 But Washington had confidence in the men who had been selected for the operation.
 They were among the best that the Continental Army had to offer.

 Preparations were made in complete secrecy.
 Even the men in the attacking force did not know what they were to do until the last minute.
 Washington’s plans called for them to carry unloaded muskets and to attack with bayonets.
 (A loaded musket might accidentally fire if someone stumbled on the way to the fort.)
 Legend has it that local dogs were killed so they would not bark and raise an alarm, although no direct evidence of such an order has been found.
 More likely, soldiers just worked to keep locals confined until after the battle.